Now Reading

 Our Venetian family journey

-If there is one place in the world that I love more than Greece, it is Italy.
-Italy is my muse, the country that I love unconditionally and that I am very nostalgic about.
+If there is one place in the world I love more than Greece, it is Italy.
+Italy is my home country, my muse, a place I love unconditionally and am very nostalgic about.
 I love everything about Italy.
 The history, the art, the food, the sense of fashion, and the language.
 My name means ‘heavenly’ in Italian, and Italy is heaven for me.

-I also love the people in Italy.
-My favorite Italian is my father.
-His roots are in the province Friuli-Venezia-Giulia.
-My grandfather is from Venice.
-The dazzling Italian city – referred to as La Serenissima, or City of Water.
+Our home town is located in the province of Friuli-Venezia-Giulia.
+That is about one hour away from Venice.
+The dazzling Italian city is La Serenissima, or City of Water.

 Summer in Venice

-I have spent all my childhood summers in Italy, and often in Venice.
+Although I grew up in the Netherlands, I have spent all my childhood summers in Italy, and often in Venice.
+My grandfather used to live and work in Venice for many years.
 Venice is always stunning, but visiting Venice as a child is magical!
-Due to its location in northern Italy, Venice has the perfect climate for summer exploring.

 I believe Venice is the perfect destination for families.
-To help your family navigate everything it has to offer, we’ve rounded up the 10 best things to do with kids in Venice.
+To help your family navigate everything it offers, we’ve rounded up the 10 best things to do with kids in Venice.

 Is Venice a good place to visit with kids?